andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Can we just pause right here to just appreciate how awesome it is that we can generate random networks of whatever size we want by *just requesting something by its type*?
-Our implementation is also *guaranteed* to have the right sized matrices…no worrying about using the right size parameters for the right matrix in the right oder.
+Our implementation is also *guaranteed* to have the right sized matrices — no worrying about using the right size parameters for the right matrix in the right order.
 GHC does it for you automatically!
 And, for the person who *uses* `randomNet`, they don’t have to bungle around with figuring out what function argument indicates what, and in what order, and they don’t have to play a guessing game about the shape of the returned matrix.

 The code for *running* the nets is actually literally identical from before: